-Stations nearby include Smithsonian, Metro Center, Gallery Place–Chinatown, Judiciary Square, Federal Triangle and L'Enfant Plaza.
-The Smithsonian Station will be “entry-only” at the conclusion of the fireworks display.
-It typically takes 1 ½ to 2 hours to clear the Mall after the fireworks.
+Stations nearby include Smithsonian, Metro Center, Gallery Place–Chinatown, Judiciary Square, Federal Triangle, and L'Enfant Plaza.
+The Smithsonian station will be “entry-only” at the conclusion of the fireworks display.
+It typically takes 90 minutes to two hours to clear the Mall after the fireworks.

-Washington, DC’s Independence Day Parade
+Washington, D.C., Independence Day Parade

 Smithsonian Folklife Festival

-4th of July at the National Archives
+Fourth of July at the National Archives

-The National Archives celebrates the 4th of July with special programming celebrating the signing of the Declaration of Independence.
-The celebration includes patriotic music, a dramatic reading of the Declaration by historical reenactors and free family activities and entertainment by U.S. military bands.
+The National Archives celebrates the Fourth of July with special programming celebrating the signing of the Declaration of Independence.
+The celebration includes patriotic music, a dramatic reading of the declaration by historical reenactors at 10 a.m., and free family activities and entertainment by U.S. military bands.

 A Capitol Fourth Concert

-A 4th of July tradition in the nation's capital includes a live concert by the National Symphony Orchestra and several pop artists performing patriotic music on the West Lawn of the U.S. Capitol Building.
+A Fourth of July tradition in the nation's capital includes a live concert by the National Symphony Orchestra and several pop artists performing patriotic music on the West Lawn of the U.S. Capitol building.
 The concert and show are followed by a spectacular display of fireworks over the Washington Monument.
-The concert is free and open to the public.
+The concert, which starts at 8 p.m., is free and open to the public.
+Admittance begins at 3 p.m.
 No tickets are necessary.
-The annual event will be broadcast live on WETA TV 26 with a repeat airing at 10:00 p.m.
+The annual event will be broadcast live on PBS television and NPR radio stations.
 Read more and see photos of the performers for A Capitol Fourth.

-4th of July Fireworks on the National Mall
+Fourth of July Fireworks on the National Mall

-Launch Location: The fireworks are launched from the Lincoln Memorial Reflecting Pool and light up the sky over the Washington Monument.
+The fireworks are launched from the Lincoln Memorial Reflecting Pool and light up the sky over the Washington Monument.